-A lever belt is a little different than most other belts due to the way its fastened.
+A lever belt is a little different than most others due to the way the belt is fastened.
 As with traditional weightlifting belts, there is usually a single or double prong attachment, but with a lever weightlifting belt, it’s a little different.
 Because a lever lifting belt is fastened with an adjustable lever, it allows for quick adjustment and fastening.

 In this article, we’re going to detail out when to wear a lever lifting belt, how to choose the right lever belt and size, how to adjust its tightness, some of the lever belt benefits, and more.